schlawiner/fu-rpg-frei-und-universell/06-race-to-the-temple-of-tot.md

 **Notes:** You know you must introduce an approach- ing train, right?

-**Notizen:** Dir ist klar, dass du einen heranrasenden Zug in die Situation einbauen musst, oder?
+**Notizen:** Dir ist klar, dass du einen heranrasenden Zug in die Geschichte einbauen musst, oder?

 **What can go wrong?** The bridge is destroyed; The map is lost; the characters are captured.